krishnateja95/Neural_Architecture_Search_Benchmark_Collection/README.md

 # Neural_Architecture_Search_Benchmark_Collection

 We present a collection of several Neural Architecture Search Benchmarks in this repository.
-Please feel free to pull requests or open an issue to add papers.
+Please feel free to open an issue or pull requests to add relevant NAS Benchmark papers.

 ## NAS Benchmarks for CNNs